-The successful candidates will take office on the day after the electoral officer gives his official notification of the result of the election.
-However, no person is permitted to act as a member of the Council before making a declaration.
-This declaration will be made at the inaugural meeting, which will be held on Tuesday 29 October.
+The successful candidates will take office on the day after the Electoral Officer gives their official notification of the result of the election.
+However, no person is permitted to act as a member of the council before making a declaration.
+This declaration will be made at the inaugural meeting, which is scheduled for 25 October 2022 at 4pm and the Mataura Community Board for 7 November at 5.30pm.
 Newly elected members will be contacted by staff with the key dates.